Abstract

 1. Cost Savings through Encrypted Data Sharing:

 Your orgranisation collaborates with multiple partners and suppliers, necessitating the exchange of sensitive information.
 Traditional data sharing practices often require complex security measures and encryption processes, leading to increased operational costs.
-By employing MerMer's HE technology, you can securely share encrypted data with your partners without the need for expensive decryption infrastructure.
-This streamlined approach results in significant cost savings for both your orgranisation and your business partners.
+By employing PrivID's FHE technology, you can securely share encrypted data with your partners without the need for expensive decryption infrastructure.
+This approach can result in significant cost savings for both your orgranisation and your business partners.

 2. Safeguarding Customer and Partner Data:

 Protecting customer and partner data is paramount in maintaining trust and building strong relationships.
-With MerMer's HE encryption, all sensitive information remains encrypted even during data processing, analysis, or sharing.
+With PrivID's FHE solution, all sensitive information remains encrypted even during data processing, analysis, or sharing.
 As a result, customer data, intellectual property, and proprietary business insights are shielded from unauthorised access, internal threats, and external breaches, ensuring the highest level of security for your stakeholders.

 3. Data Breach Liability Mitigation:

-Data breaches can be detrimental, leading to financial losses, lawsuits, and tarnished reputation.
-By leveraging MerMer's ZKP technology, your orgranisation can prove the validity of certain data attributes or adherence to data sharing agreements without exposing the underlying data.
+Data breaches can lead to financial losses, lawsuits, and tarnished reputation.
+By leveraging PrivID's ZKP technology, your orgranisation can prove the validity of certain data attributes or adherence to data sharing agreements and legislations (GDPR, NIS2 etc.) without exposing the underlying data.
 In the event of a breach, the encrypted data remains incomprehensible to attackers, reducing the potential fallout and liability for your orgranisation and its partners.

 4. Preventing “Ripple Effects” to Business Partners: